clirdlf/ndsa.org/faq.md

 ### How do members use the NDSA wiki?###

- TODO: fix link to new wiki

-NDSA has a wiki to provide information about current activities and facilitate the work of the coordinating committee and working groups: http://www.loc.gov/extranet/wiki/osi/ndiip/ndsa/index.php.
-Editing privileges are reserved for members, who may request a username and password from ndsa@diglib.org.
+NDSA will shortly begin maintaining public pages on the [DLF wiki](https://wiki.diglib.org/), to provide information about current activities and facilitate the work of the coordinating committee and working groups.
+Meantime, the former, private wiki [remains available](http://www.loc.gov/extranet/wiki/osi/ndiip/ndsa/index.php).
+Editing privileges are reserved for NDSA members, who may request a username and password from <ndsa@diglib.org>.

 ### I just joined the NDSA.
 How can I get involved?###

-We are thrilled that you've joined the NDSA!
-There are many ways you can get involved.
-Check out the New Member Orientation and Resources page for information and tips about where to start.
+We are thrilled that you've joined!
+There are many ways to get involved.
+Check out the [New Member Orientation and Resources](/new-members/) page for information and tips about where to start.

 ### Who are the NDSA Working Group Co-Chairs?###

-Each working group has two chairs, or co-chairs.
+Each working group is led by a pair of volunteers.
 Below are the current co-chairs and their contact information.

 - Content Working Group Co-Chairs
   - Christie Moffatt, National Library of Medicine  moffattc at mail dot nlm dot nih dot gov